Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Method

 \textbf{Gaussian Generator.} In order to distribute the Gaussian centers of multiple expert models across the temporal dimension, we adopt the cross-attention to align the question features ${q_s}$ with the fused multimodal features ${v_q}$ in Section~\ref{Sec: Fusion layer}.
 The resulting features $v'_{q}$ are then projected through a fully connected layer (\text{FC}) to map the input dimension $D$ to a 2-dimensional output, yielding the mean ($\mu$) and standard deviation ($\sigma$) of the Gaussian distribution, formalized as follows:

-\textbf{Integrating Temporal Information.} We employ Kolmogorov–Arnold Networks~(KAN) to replace MLPs within each expert, aiming to enhance the expressive power of temporal integration.
-Let \(\mathcal{F}_{\text{KAN}}({x})\) denote the output of the KAN transformation applied to the input \(d\)-dimensional features \({x} = [x_1, x_2, \ldots, x_d]\), which can be defined as:
+\textbf{Integrating Temporal Information.} We then employ Kolmogorov -Arnold Networks~(KAN) to replace MLPs within each expert, aiming to enhance the expressive power of temporal integration.
+Let \(\mathcal{F}_{\text{KAN}}({x})\) denote outputs of KAN transformation applied to the input \(d\)-dimensional features \({x} = [x_1, x_2, \ldots, x_d]\), formulated as:

 where \(x_i\) represents the \(i\)-th dimension, \(B_k(x_i)\) denotes the \(k\)-th basis function ({\it i.e.}, B-spline) applied to \(x_i\), and \(c_{ijk}\) is the learnable coefficient in the KAN.
+Leveraging spline-based parameterization offers two main advantages: 1) Owing to the compact support of B-spline basis functions, each coefficient only affects the response within a limited interval of the input space.
+Such a locality property allows the model to adjust nonlinear transformations in a feature-specific and value-dependent manner, which is beneficial for capturing subtle variations in the input representation.
+2) Since splines are piecewise polynomials, the resulting KAN mapping exhibits a favorable inductive bias: it preserves overall smoothness while retaining sufficient local flexibility to model complex nonlinear patterns.
+Compared with standard MLP-based transformations, this property can provide more precise feature discrimination, which is particularly useful for fine-grained event understanding.

 To capture temporally critical segments, we adopt a Mixture of Experts (MoE) framework~\cite{2025tiger}.
-For each KAN-based expert, we design multiple Gaussian distributions \(\{g^i\}_{i=1}^{E}\) using Gaussian Generators, where \(E\) denotes the number of experts.
+For each KAN-based expert, we design multiple Gaussian distributions \(\{\delta^i\}_{i=1}^{E}\) using Gaussian Generators, where \(E\) denotes the number of experts.
 For features \(o \in \{a, p_a, p_v\}\), where $p_a$ and $p_v$ are from Equation~(\ref{eql:3}), the procedure is formulated as follows:

-Here, \(\{{g}_{o}^{i}\}_{i=1}^{E} \in g_o\) represents the Gaussian distributions corresponding to feature \(o\), and \(\{r_{o}^{i}\}_{i=1}^E\) denotes the routing scores for feature \(o\), obtained via a fully connected layer mapping from feature dimension \(D\) to the number of experts \(E\).
+Here, \(\{{\delta}_{o}^{i}\}_{i=1}^{E} \in \delta_o\) represents the Gaussian distributions corresponding to feature \(o\), and \(\{r_{o}^{i}\}_{i=1}^E\) denotes the routing scores for feature \(o\), obtained via a fully connected layer mapping from feature dimension \(D\) to the number of experts \(E\).
 Finally, we obtain the MoE-aggregated features, \emph{i.e.,} \(\widetilde{F_{a}}\), \(\widetilde{F_{p_a}}\), and \(\widetilde{F_{p_v}}\).